Divorce

 Will my former spouse/domestic partner be considered a surviving spouse?

-A former spouse/domestic partner is not considered a surviving spouse/domestic partner; however, they may receive their community property share of any continuing benefit payment that may be paid to a qualified spouse upon the death of the member.
+Your former spouse/domestic partner is not considered a surviving spouse/domestic partner; however, they may receive their community property share of any continuing benefit payment that may be paid to a qualified spouse upon the death of the member.

 If my former spouse/domestic partner remarries or establishes another domestic partnership, will they stop receiving their portion of my retirement benefit?